habitat-sh/habitat/www/source/blog/2019-03-04-introducing-the-install-hook.html.md

 One can use handlebar templating syntax in an `install` hook just like any other hook.
 However because the hook compilation occurs outside of any running Supervisor's census ring, the `install` hook and any configuration templates they reference will not have access to package `binds` or the `sys` namespace.

 Another important difference with the `install` hook is that it should not reference configuration files located in `{{pkg.svc_config_path}}` - those rendered from a plan's `config` folder.
 Instead, the `install` hook has access to a new `pkg` property: `{{pkg.svc_config_install_path}}` which is the destination of rendered templates located in a plan's `config_install` folder.
 This ensures that templates that are rerendered due to configuration changes in a running Supervisor will not trigger a service restart if they only impact the installation of a package.

+## Core plans supporting install hooks

+The following plans have been added that leverage an `install` hook:

+core/dotnet-35sp1-runtime
+core/dotnet-472-runtime
+core/iis-aspnet35
+core/iis-aspnet4
+core/iis-webserverrole

+These plans have been modified to support an `install` hook:

+core/sql-dmo
+core/sqlserver
+core/sqlserver2005

+The `sql-dmo` plan now adds its own COM registration as mentioned above and the `sqlserver` and `sqlserver2005` plans provide install hooks so that a `hab pkg export docker` can install SQL Server during the Docker image build as discussed below.

+## New windows-service package running .NET Core

+To support the installation of .NET 4.x runtimes in an `install` hook where you are running the Habitat Supervisor as a Windows service using the [`windows-service`](https://github.com/habitat-sh/windows-service) package, we have migrated this package to run on .NET Core.
+At the time it was initially written, .NET Core did not support Windows services.
+Running as a .NET 4 Full Framework application, .NET 4 runtimes cannot be updated while the service is running without requiring a reboot.
+Migrating to .NET Core allows .NET 4 runtime packages to install without this issue.

+In case you edit the service's configuration to adjust logging or debug settings, be aware that the logging configurations have been moved to `c:\hab\svc\windows-service\log4net.xml` and all other settings are now in `c:\hab\svc\windows-service\HabService.dll.config`.

 ## Docker exporter behavior